mineablepunks/mpunks-miner-bundle-windows-x64/README.md

 Read LICENSE and NOTICE.

+VirusTotal scan of `mpunks-miner-controller.exe`: https://www.virustotal.com/gui/file/ea3ff1ce72a9cee5b12e93568ad3c5129bca3c260e9908ad0706cec0c75c7f61/detection

+**If you would like to run the `mpunks-miner-controller` from source instead of using the executable, feel free to clone the repository:** https://github.com/mineablepunks/mpunks-miner-controller

 ## How to Mine

 Skipping any of these steps will result in issues.
 Please take the time to read all of this.